Shikaga/PitchBlackAnalysis/index.md

 ???
 ---

-Riddick is not without emotion, at least not in Pitch Black.
+Riddick is not without emotion, at least not in *Pitch Black*.

 He is prone to fits of anger.
 When Johns frees Riddick, he tells Riddick to "remember this moment.
 The way it could have gone and didn't".
 Riddick is visibly annoyed, and lashes out.
 He snatches Johns' rifle from his hand, "Fuck you!", he says threatening Johns, "I want you to remember this moment".